 Was it this consistency that made you return to Winterthur?

-Apart from your two ex-clubs, would anything else have been an option?
+Apart from your two former clubs, would anything else have been an option?

 And abroad?
-If, for example, a club from Saudi Arabia had come and said: You used to be a Swiss international, we'll give you ten million a year?
+What if a club from Saudi Arabia had come and said: You used to be a Swiss international, we'll give you ten million a year?

 Winterthur instead.
 Did you expect such a difficult season?

-The foggy game could have tipped in your favor in the closing stages.
+The foggy game could have gone your way in the closing stages.
 But the ball wouldn't go in.
 A reflection of the season so far?

 After last weekend's 6-1 defeat, you spoke of a worst-case scenario.
-What conclusions have you drawn from the defeat?
+What conclusions did you draw from the defeat?

-You return to your old stomping ground with Winterthur on Saturday.
+On Saturday, you return to your old stomping ground with Winterthur.
 A special feeling?

-Her departure from FCB caused a lot of uproar and incomprehension.
-The manner of the parting was unworthy of a record player with 543 competitive matches, five league titles and three cup wins.
+Your departure from FCB caused a lot of uproar and incomprehension.
+The manner of your departure was unworthy of a record player with 543 competitive matches, five championship titles and three cup wins.

-Did the separation ruin anything between you and FCB?
+Has the separation broken anything between you and FCB?

 What kind of reception do you expect in Basel on Saturday?